updated May 28, 2026 64.1MB file size 997 downloads

 From there, the workflow branches depending on what you need.

-Quick polish goes straight in AutoSubs' built-in subtitle editor.
 Heavier corrections - reformatting line breaks, fixing punctuation across hundreds of cues, or running a spellcheck - are usually faster in a dedicated tool like Subtitle Edit or Tero Subtitler.
+Both open SRT files exported from AutoSubs without conversion.

-Key Features of AutoSubs 3.0
+Key Features of AutoSubs

 The standalone mode accepts any common audio or video format and exports SRT, ASS, or burned-in captions, which makes it a viable transcription tool for podcasters and writers who never touch a video editor.
-The Rust rewrite also addresses the biggest complaint about earlier versions - idle memory consumption that crept up on long projects.
+The Rust rewrite also addressed the biggest complaint about earlier versions - idle memory consumption that crept up on long projects.

 The advanced speaker styling panel lets you set per-speaker fill, outline, and border colours, so a two-host podcast can have visually distinct captions without manual styling work.

-Timing is now accurate against variable frame rate sources and drop-frame timecode, two areas where AI subtitle tools historically produce drift.
+Timing is accurate against variable frame rate sources and drop-frame timecode, two areas where AI subtitle tools historically produce drift.

 Pairing AutoSubs with Other Free Tools